palantirnet/federated-search-demo/README.md

 * SSH into the VM with `vagrant ssh`
 * You'll be in your project root, at the path `/var/www/federated-search-demo.local/`
 * You can run `composer`, `drush`, and `phing` commands from here
-* Go to the path `/var/www/federated-search-demo.local/web/d7` to add new modules to the d7 site.
+* Go to the path `/var/www/federated-search-demo.local/web/*` to add new modules to each site.

 Avoid committing to git from within your VM, because your commits won't be properly attributed to you.
 If you must, make sure you [create a global .gitignore [internal]](https://github.com/palantirnet/documentation/wiki/Using-the-gitignore-File) within your VM at `/home/vagrant/.gitignore`, and configure your name and email for proper attribution: